Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Related Work

-Due to the recent successes of deep reinforcement learning, research on MADRL has become very active \citep{Hernandez-Leal2019}.
-Different settings have been considered depending on whether training or execution is centralized or not, state observability is partial or not, and communication is allowed or not.
-Most work focuses on tackling problems related to decentralized training \citep{zhangFullyDecentralizedMultiAgent2018}, communication \citep{foersterLearningCommunicateDeep2016,sukhbaatarLearningMultiagentCommunication2016}, coordination \citep{Pol2016}, or agent modeling \citep{raileanuModelingOthersUsing2018}.
+Due to the recent successes of deep RL, research on MADRL has become very active \citep{Hernandez-Leal2019}.
+Different settings have been considered depending on whether training or execution is centralized or not, state observability is partial or not, and communication is allowed or not. \pw{Some recent} work focuses on tackling problems related to decentralized training \citep{zhangFullyDecentralizedMultiAgent2018}, communication \citep{foersterLearningCommunicateDeep2016,sukhbaatarLearningMultiagentCommunication2016}, coordination \citep{Pol2016}, or agent modeling \citep{raileanuModelingOthersUsing2018}.
 In cooperative MADRL, the usual approach is based on a utilitarian formulation or a unique common reward signal.

-However, fairness has been explicitly considered in multi-agent sequential decision-making in some few exceptions \citep{ZhangShah14,JiangLu19}.
-The work of \citet{ZhangShah14} considers a regularized maxmin egalitarian approach in order to find an equitable solution.
-Nevertheless, this may be insufficient as the solution without the worse-off agent may not be fair.
+However, fairness has been explicitly considered in multi-agent sequential decision-making in some few exceptions \citep{ZhangShah14,JiangLu19}. \pw{\citet{ZhangShah14} consider} a regularized maxmin egalitarian approach in order to find an equitable solution. \pw{Yet}, this may be \cg{deficient} as the solution without the worse-off agent may not be fair.
 Also, this work does not consider learning.
-In order to learn fair solutions, the work of \citet{JiangLu19} proposes FEN, a decentralized method using two main ingredients.
+In order to learn fair solutions, \pw{\citet{JiangLu19} propose} FEN, a decentralized method using two main ingredients.
 First, a gossip algorithm is used to estimate the average utility obtained by all agents.
-Second, the policy of each agent has a hierarchical architecture, where the high level decides to optimize its own utility or not, and the low level is composed of several sub-policies: the first one optimizes the individual reward gathered by the agent, while the others optimize their probability of being selected by the higher level.
-In that work, the proposed method implicitly assumes that the agents have equal access to resources, which may not be true in practice, like in our setting.
-Besides, fairness is implicitly defined by the coefficient of variation (CV) used as an inequality measure.
+Second, the policy of each agent has a hierarchical architecture, where the high level decides to optimize its own utility or not, and the low level is composed of several sub-policies: the first one optimizes the individual reward gathered by the agent, while the others optimize their probability of being selected by the higher level. \pw{That work has several limitations.
+It implicitly assumes that agents have equal access to resources, which may not be true in practice (see Section~\ref{sec:experiments}).
+Besides, fairness is implicitly defined with the coefficient of variation (CV)\footnote{The ratio of the standard deviation to the mean.}, an inequality measure \cg{---measuring the dispersion of the utility---} which does not guarantee efficiency. }